andrew/ultimate-awesome/README.md

 - [awesome-performance](https://github.com/olest/awesome-performance) - Reading list on software performance.
 - [awesome-binary-analysis](https://github.com/open-crs/awesome-binary-analysis) - List of helpful binary analysis tools and research materials.
 - [my-mac-os](https://github.com/pierrechls/my-mac-os) - 💻  A list of applications and various tools that make my macOS experience even more amazing.
+- [awesome-rust-python](https://github.com/rp-libs/awesome-rust-python) - A curated list of awesome Python libraries and tools powered by Rust.
 - [awesome-sap](https://github.com/salvatorelaspata/awesome-sap) - A curated list of awesome tips and tricks in the sap ecosystem.
 - [awesome-ethereum-dev](https://github.com/Shubham0850/awesome-ethereum-dev) - A curated list of resources for learning Ethereum development.
 - [awesome-SharePoint](https://github.com/siaf/awesome-SharePoint) - A curated list of awesome SharePoint frameworks, libraries and software.